Jon McTaggart, President and Chief Executive Officer

 Morris Goodwin, Senior Vice President & Chief Financial Officer

 Morris Goodwin is senior vice president and chief financial officer for American Public Media Group.
-In his role, he oversees the financial operations for all entities within the family of companies that make up American Public Media Group—Minnesota Public Radio, American Public Media, Classical South Florida and Southern California Public Radio.
+In his role, he oversees the financial operations for all entities within the family of companies that make up American Public Media Group—Minnesota Public Radio, American Public Media and Southern California Public Radio.
 He leads all finance areas including management reporting and regulatory external reporting, budgeting and forecasting, all daily accounting functions and financing/investing activities.

 Goodwin’s ties to APMG run deep, as a longtime member and former trustee of Minnesota Public Radio, a subsidiary of APMG.